paullaffitte/epitech-git-helper/README.md

 new: create a new repository
 delete: delete a repository
 list: list your repositories
-clone: clone a repository
-cloneall: clone all your repositories
+clone <git-flags>: clone a repository cloneall <git-flags>: clone all your repositories
 clean: clean temporary files from emacs
 acl: set the acl on a repository
 ignore: edit your .gitignore file of your current repository